October Revolution

 The October Revolution followed and capitalised on the February Revolution earlier that year, which had led to the abdication of Nicholas II and the creation of the Russian Provisional Government.
 The provisional government, led by Alexander Kerensky, had taken power after Grand Duke Michael, the younger brother of Nicholas II, declined to take power.
 During this time, urban workers began to organize into councils (soviets) wherein revolutionaries criticized the provisional government and its actions.
 The provisional government remained unpopular, especially because it was continuing to fight in World War I, and had ruled with an iron fist throughout mid-1917 (including killing hundreds of protesters in the July Days).
 It declared the Russian Republic on 1 [N.S.
 14] September 1917.

 The situation grew critical in late 1917 as the Directorate, led by the left-wing Party of Socialist-Revolutionaries (SRs), controlled the government.
 The far-left Bolsheviks were deeply unhappy with the government, and began spreading calls for a military uprising.
 On 10 [N.S.
 23] October 1917, the Petrograd Soviet, led by Leon Trotsky, voted to back a military uprising.
 On 24 October [N.S.
 6 November], the government closed numerous newspapers, and closed Petrograd, attempting to forestall the revolution; minor armed skirmishes ensued.
 The next day, a full-scale uprising erupted as a fleet of Bolshevik sailors entered the harbor and tens of thousands of soldiers rose up in support of the Bolsheviks.
 Bolshevik Red Guards under the Military-Revolutionary Committee began to occupy government buildings.
 In the early morning of 26 October [N.S.
 8 November], they captured the Winter Palace — the seat of the Provisional government located in Petrograd, then capital of Russia.

 As the revolution was not universally recognized, the country descended into civil war, which lasted until late 1922 and led to the creation of the Soviet Union.
 The historiography of the event has varied.
 The victorious Soviet Union viewed it as a validation of its ideology and the triumph of the working class over capitalism.
-On the other hand, the western allies later intervened against the Bolsheviks in the civil war.
+On the other hand, Western observers saw it as a totalitarian coup, which used the democratic Soviet councils only until they were no longer useful.
 The Revolution inspired many cultural works and ignited communist movements globally.
 October Revolution Day was a public holiday in the Soviet Union, marking its key role in the state's founding, and many communist parties around the world still celebrate it.